korningf/arch-ops/box/dsp/win/devpc.md

-# Integrators
+# Operators, Integrator, Developers (everyone)

-Cloud-Ops and Dev-Ops Systems Integrators should install the following.
+Cloud Operators, Integrators, and Developers should all install the following: